ModusMorris/Kirbys_Dreamland_RL/README.md

 Key features of the project include:
 - 🖥️ Efficient training using a Convolutional Neural Network (CNN) that processes game data as arrays, not raw images.
 - 🏆 A custom reward and penalty system to guide the agent’s progress.
+-  Evaluation Script to test trained models easily and debug performance.
 ## 🔑 Key Details
 ### 🌍 Environment
 This project uses PyBoy, a Game Boy emulator, as the training environment.
 Game states are extracted as arrays representing the game field instead of relying on raw image data.